 Automatically generated translation

-With its low input requirements and resistance to pests and diseases, camelina is ideally suited to organic farming systems.
+Low-maintenance and resistant to pests, camelina is ideally suited to organic farming systems.

-It is often combined, especially with lentils, to act as a support and help manage weeds.
-In this case, camelina is sown at a fairly low density, so its yield is lower than pure yield.
+It is often grown in combination with other crops, particularly lentils, where it serves as a support plant and helps manage weed growth.
+In this case, camelina is sown at a relatively low density, resulting in a lower yield than when grown as a stand-alone crop.

-It can also be grown as a pure crop, in autumn or spring, and is an interesting option for integrating a cruciferous crop into organic rotations.
-It is particularly useful for weed management: with its short cycle, it can be sown very late in the spring, thus breaking the weed cycle and allowing several false sowings in the spring.
+It can also be grown as a stand-alone crop in the fall or spring and is an attractive option for incorporating a crucifer into organic crop rotations.
+It is particularly useful for weed management: with its short growth cycle, it can be sown very late in the spring, which helps break the weed cycle and allows for multiple false sowings in the spring.

-If planting conditions are favorable, camelina develops rapidly and is highly competitive with weeds.
-If not, however, camelina becomes a very messy crop, as it is difficult to use mechanical tools (risk of stubble formation, particularly with the harrow).
+If growing conditions are favorable, camelina grows rapidly and is highly competitive with weeds.
+However, if conditions are unfavorable, camelina becomes a very messy crop because mechanical implements are difficult to use (risk of root exposure, particularly with a harrow).

-Farmers' testimonials also reveal a potential allelopathic effect of camelina, which to our knowledge has not yet been demonstrated in the field.
+Reports from farmers also suggest a potential allelopathic effect of camelina, which, to our knowledge, has not yet been demonstrated in open fields.

-The camelina produced organically is mainly used as edible oil, or in the cosmetics sector, while the oilcake is used in animal feed.
+Organically grown camelina is primarily used to produce edible oil or in the cosmetics industry, while the oilseed meal is used as animal feed.

 Our other articles